lquayle88/lquayle88/README.md

 ## Cancer Bioinformatician and Data Scientist

-I have over nine years of experience working in the academic research setting, analysing quantitative data from a wide variety of technologies including next-generation sequencing, microarray, NanoString nCounter<sup>®</sup> and high-throughput RT-qPCR array profiling platforms, amongst many others.
+I have over nine years of experience working in the academic research setting analysing quantitative data from a wide variety of technologies, including next-generation sequencing, microarray, NanoString nCounter® and high-throughput RT-qPCR array profiling platforms, amongst others.

 I am skilled in development and deployment of scalable, automated cloud-based or high-performance computing (HPC) workflows, as well as being proficient in acquiring, cleaning and wrangling data from a broad range of sources, computing descriptive metrics and undertaking exploratory data analyses, implementing inferential statistical methods, and utilising best practice graphical modelling and data visualisation techniques.
 Check out my <a href="https://blog.lewisdoesdata.com/portfolio/" target="_blank">portfolio</a>, my <a href="https://blog.lewisdoesdata.com" target="_blank">blog</a> or my <a href="https://www.linkedin.com/in/lewis-quayle" target="_blank">LinkedIn</a> profile to see some of the things I have done in the past.